CenturyLinkCloud/APIDocs/Billing/get-invoice-for-account-alias.md

 Gets a list of invoicing data for a given account alias for a given month.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

+**NOTE: THE DATA RETURNED IN THIS API ARE USAGE ESTIMATES ONLY, AND DOES NOT REPRESENT AN ACTUAL BILL.**

 ### When to Use It

 Use this API operation when you want to get invoicing data for a given account for a given month.